lcolosi/WaveClimatology/README.md

 1. Make a local copy of this repository by either cloning or downloading it.

-2. Download the processed SWH, WSP and fp [data](insert collection url), untar the files, and move all eight directories to `data` in the project root.
+2. Download the processed SWH, WSP and fp [data](insert collection url), untar the files, and move all seven directories to `data` in the project root.
 After doing so, your directory tree should look like this:

 ```
 WaveClimatology/